NYU-robot-learning/hello-robot-stock/README.md

 For the hardware, instead of a printed bolt and nut, a M5 35mm bolt and a M5 nut for better durability and performance.

+The attachment joint/mechanism is taken from this system, but it is important to note that within the system the joint is inspired from a gopro mount joint, so it will work with a standard gopro mount as well.
+There is more on this in the [Attachment Joint/Mechanism](#attachment-jointmechanism) section.

 <!-- [PhoneClamp_body1.stl](PhoneHolder/PhoneClamp_body1.stl)

 [PhoneClamp_body2.stl](PhoneHolder/PhoneClamp_body2.stl)